VirtuslabWorkshops/terraform-workshop/labs/Lab02.md

 - creating and destroying infrastructure - checks if the infrastructure can be successfully created and destroyed.
 Also, idempotence can be checked here, which is expected most of the time.
 - end-to-end(e2e) tests - since unit testing is quite hard to achieve, e2e tests set up the entire infrastructure, check whether expected resources are present and responsive (e.g. kubectl can list pods in Kubernetes cluster), run some integration tests between resources, etc. After tests are finished, created infrastructure gets torn down.
 The most common library for testing terraform is [`Terratest`](https://terratest.gruntwork.io/).
 It’s written in Golang and provided by Gruntwork.io.

 In this project, we will use `terraform fmt` for checking the integrity of the code.
-Creating tests in Terratest is outside of the scope of this workshop.
+Creating tests in Terratest is outside the scope of this workshop.

 1. Checkout to branch lab02-ci